Skip to main content

 mailbox cannot provide support for DNS configuration at third-party providers.

-Automatic Client Configuration for Mozilla Thunderbird and Compatible Email Programs
+Automatic client configuration for Mozilla Thunderbird and compatible email programs

 If you want to use automatic configuration in setup assistants such as those in Thunderbird or KMail, you should include the autoconfig XML file from our web server.
-The easiest way to reference this function is by setting a CNAME record and an SRV record in the DNS settings of your domain.

 In DNS protocol syntax, the CNAME record for the autoconfig function is: